-2.1 Types of Entities
+2.1.
+Types of Entities

-The term "Company" is often used to mean any type of business entity and the term "Partnership" to mean who takes part in the business entity.
-It is important to note that since all laws are originally written in Arabic and then translated into English, the precise version of the former tends to be used differently e.g. the Arabic words for "Company" and "Partnership" are only the closest approximation which resemble the Western concept of the Company or Partnership.
+The term "Company" is often used to mean any type of business entity and the term "Partnership" to mean those who take part in the business entity.
+It is important to note that since all laws in Kuwait are originally written in Arabic and then translated into English, the precise version of the former tends to be used differently, e.g. the Arabic words for "Company" and "Partnership" are only the closest approximation to the Western concept of company or partnership.